Dhanam-patel/GHG-Prediction-Edunet-Green-Skill-Internship-/Readme.md

 plt.show()
 ```

-> **Tip:** For advanced analysis, modify the notebook to filter by year, substance, or reliability scores.
+> **Note:** For advanced analysis, modify the notebook to filter by year, substance, or reliability scores.

 ---

-## 📂 Folder Structure
+## 📂 Project Structure

 ```
 AICTE Edunet Green-Skill Internship/